soyuka/dotfiles/.github/README.md

 This repository represents a fresh ~/home/soyuka using sway (wayland powered i3), tmux and vi.

 The base system is powered by archlinux, having a LUKS encrypted partition on /home.
 No login manager is used, sway starts when logged in on tty1.
+Colors are based on [OneDark](https://github.com/joshdick/onedark.vim).

 ![Screenshot](./screen.png)